An Antique-Led Reference

 & Beyond

 Old-world taste does not always keep a city address.
-A standing place for the names whose work belongs in this edit but whose ground lies outside the seven chapters above — beginning, as it must, in Antwerp.
+A standing place for names whose work belongs in this edit but whose ground lies outside the chapters above, beginning in Antwerp.

 The Backbone